 And I haven’t mentioned the garden yet.
 Imagine a place with cascading wisteria, sprinkling fountains and secular trees in the heart of the city.
 That’s Diana’s garden – if you’re visiting Milan in April, May or June, make sure you stay here.

-Milan Hotels near Centrale Train Station
+Milan Centrale Station

 Recommended for… the ‘urban garden’ feel